JustinHu1988/My-notes/Algorithms Unlocked.md

-The INSERT operation is easy: just add the vertex to the next unused position in the array and increment the count.
+- The `INSERT` operation is easy: just add the vertex to the next unused position in the array and increment the count.

-DECREASE-KEY is even easier:
+-  `DECREASE-KEY` is even easier: do nothing!
+Both of these operations take constant time.
+- The `EXTRACT-MIN` operation takes $O(n)$ time, however, since we have to look at all the vertices currently in the array to find the one with the lowest shortest value.
+  - Once we identify this vertex, *deleting it is easy: just move the vertex in the last position into the position of the deleted vertex and then decrement the count*.